 Marcie is a lifelong resident of Markle, a village in Allegheny Twp.
 She was raised in the Presbyterian denomination and is an ordained elder.
 She sings as female lead in the Contemporary Christian band “Risen To Save”.
 She has over 25 years experience in administration.
 She and her husband, Paul, have two married children and 3 grandchildren.

 Christine was born in McKeesport, Pennsylvania.
 She moved to Indiana in 1990.
 Christine is a member of Calvary and joined Calvary’s staff in October 2021.
 She has a helpful spirit.

 Kimberly was born in Texas, but has lived in Western PA most of her life and has lived in Apollo for the past 22 years.
 She received her B.S. degree in Business/Marketing from Penn State.
 She has run an employee leasing company for over 20 years and has also helped businesses set up and maintain their business on Quickbooks as well as help with government discrepancies.
 She enjoys looking at the big financial picture and help to streamline the business.
 Kimberly has a son that she enjoys and loves to watch play baseball.
 She also enjoys playing racquetball when she can squeeze it in.

 Richard Smith, the Head Sexton, has lived in Indiana County for the past fifty years.
 Over the years he has developed into a Jack-of-all-trades, which is helpful when working here at Calvary.
 Since being employed here, he has had to do almost everything but preach and play the organ.

 Ken Leasure was raised in Punxsutawney, Pennsylvania.
 He joined the Calvary staff in 2010.
 He is a former Army Reservist and enjoys golfing.
-Ken is married to his wife, Cindy.
+Ken and his wife, Cindy, reside in Indiana, PA.